-When you contact a possible supervisor, they will be looking for certain things to ensure you are a suitable PhD candidate and will consider the following:
+Before submitting an application, we encourage you to contact a potential supervisor via email.
+When you write to them, they will be looking for certain things to ensure you are a suitable PhD candidate and will consider the following:

 If you cannot find the research area you are looking for, or have any queries about the application process, you can either contact the School or our fill out an enquiry form and our PhD team will be in touch.

-Before making your final application, it is likely that you will need to revise your proposal several times.
+Before submitting your application, it is likely that you will need to revise your proposal several times.
 Whilst your potential supervisor will help you do this, it is important that you present them with as clear a proposal as you can when you first make contact with them.

 To get to the online application form, select your research area from the list above.
-You will then be able to select an online application button specifically for your start time and duration.
+You will then be able to select an online application button specifically for your start date (e.g. Semester 1, September 2021).

 Each application should include the following: